maanyab/DSTA24_group3/README.md

 #Install dependencies (if applicable)
-pip install -r requirements.txt  # If running the code using 1st method
-    install     environnent.yml    # If running the code using alternative method
+pip install -r requirements.txt  # If running the code using 1st method conda env create -f environment.yml   # If running the code using alternative method

 # Use this command to run the python file
 python ../Code/minist_convnet.py